Knowledge, 9780199661268

 Summary

-These age-old questions have driven epistemology, the branch of philosophy dedicated to understanding knowledge, for millennia.
-In this thought-provoking Very Short Introduction, Jennifer Nagel explores these classic inquiries alongside new puzzles arising from r…
+Questions like these are ancient ones, and the branch of philosophy dedicated to answering them - epistemology - has been active for thousands of years.
+In this thought-provoking Very Short Introduction, Jennifer Nagel considers these classic questions alongside new puzzles arising from recent d…

 Book Details